-The high school classes that are required for admission purposes are not always the same as the classes you will need to complete the degree program you choose or to take classes you're interested in.
+The high school classes that are required for admission are not always the same as the classes you will need to complete the degree program you choose or to take classes you're interested in.

 For example, you don't need biology to be admitted to the College of Arts and Science.
 But if you want to study Environmental Biology, you will need it for the required university biology courses in that program.

 - In order to study university-level biology, chemistry or physics, the 30-level/senior-level/Grade 12 high school course of the same subject is required.
-University-level Chemistry and Physics also require Foundations of Math 30 or Pre-Calculus 30.
+University-level chemistry and physics also require Foundations of Math 30 or Pre-Calculus 30 (or equivalents).

-- In order to study university-level Calculus, which is required for some programs, Pre-Calculus 30 is required.
+- In order to study university-level calculus, which is required for some programs, Pre-Calculus 30 (or equivalent) is required.
 However, students who have not completed Pre-Calculus 30 may be eligible to take a university-level elementary calculus class before their required university-level calculus course(s).

 Please note that this list is not exhaustive and if you are uncertain, we recommend you contact an academic advisor.

 What if I don’t have the high school classes I need?

 Some university mathematics and science courses can be used to help you meet the prerequisite requirements of other courses.
 If you have not completed or wish to review your high school classes for math, chemistry, biology and/or physics, you have the following options:

 - A biology deficiency can be cleared through completion of BIOL 90 or BIOL 108.6.

 Indigenous Student Achievement Pathways (ISAP) STEM Accelerator courses – for Indigenous students

 What if my grades are not high enough for admission

 The University of Saskatchewan Transition Entrance Program (USTEP) was established for students under 21 years of age who do not meet the university's regular admission requirements.
 The Transition Program operates under the belief that all students can be successful at USask if given the tools they need, regardless of their academic performance in high school.